Forrest: You really care what I think?

-- Faith!Buffy says that Buffy!Faith being arrested is poetic justice.
-When Anya asks what that means, she has to backpedal and say that's actually regular justice.
+- Faith-as-Buffy says that Buffy-as-Faith being arrested is poetic justice.
+When Anya asks what that means, she has to backpedal and say it's actually just regular justice.

 - Victoria's Secret Compartment: Faith steals money from Joyce's purse and tucks it inside her blouse.

 - Villain Episode: For Faith.